*A land ruled by the Dragon Queen

 Derek defies his mother and chooses Cecily.

-The shock of Derek’s mutiny drives Queen Saranyu into a life-threatening coma that leaves her kingdom in turmoil.
+The shock of Derek’s mutiny drives Queen Saranyu onto a perilous path that leaves her kingdom in turmoil.
 In the queen’s absence, humans disappear mysteriously as Sahak, her older son, masterminds a treasonous plot for the throne.
-Cecily suffers horrific visions, and not even Derek’s love can protect her from a transformation that might force dragonkind to retaliate.
+Cecily suffers horrific visions, and not even Derek’s love can protect her from a change that might force dragonkind to retaliate.

-Cecily must discover what her change means before Sahak steals the throne and eliminates humanity.
+Cecily must discover what her transformation means before Sahak steals the throne and eliminates humanity.

 Dawn of the Dead